dotnet/roslynator/src/CodeAnalysis.Analyzers.CodeFixes/docs/NuGetReadme.md

 ## Requirements

 * Visual Studio 2022
-* VS Code with [C# for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) 1.21.13 or higher.
+* VS Code with [C# for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) 1.21.13 or higher
 * Roslyn 4.0.1 (when used directly, not as a part of IDE)

 ## Usage